kablondino/Graduation_Project/My_Notes/Review_theories.md

 ### 2.3 _The shear flow paradigm_

++ Sheared radial electric fields reduce turbulent transport by either stabilization of linear modes or through a reduction of turbulence amplitudes, correlation lengths, or a change in phases between the fluctuations responsible for the turbulent transport fluxes.

 + $V_E^\prime$ denotes the radial derivative of the equilibrium $\mathbf{E}\times \mathbf{B}$ velocity, $V_E$.

 + When turbulence is isotropic ($\Delta r \sim r\Delta \theta$), it can be written that: